Navigation

 End User Devices come in many forms, each suited for specific tasks.
 Desktop computers are often used in fixed workspaces and offer high performance, while laptops and tablets provide portability for on-the-go tasks.
 Smartphones, although smaller, are powerful tools for communication, apps, and internet access.

 These devices help users interact with business systems, cloud services, and the Internet.
-Depending on the user’s needs and organizational preferences, they may run different operating systems, such as Windows, macOS, Android, or iOS.
+Depending on the user’s needs and organizational preferences, they may run various operating systems, including Windows, macOS, Android, or iOS.
 Each device type plays a vital role in day-to-day digital activities.

 Connectivity and Authentication